-FogAtlas is a software framework aiming to manage a geographically distributed and decentralized Cloud Computing infrastructure providing computational, storage and network services close to the data sources and the users, embracing the Fog Computing paradigm.
+FogAtlas (evolution of the former Foggy platform) is a software framework aiming to manage a geographically distributed and decentralized Cloud Computing infrastructure providing computational, storage and network services close to the data sources and the users, embracing the Fog Computing paradigm.
 FogAtlas is able to manage the so called Cloud-to-Thing Continuum offering service-aware workload placement and zero-touch provisioning.
 It is an evolution of the well known paradigms of IaaS and PaaS adding the concept of “locality” to the traditional Cloud Computing model and easing the operations of a Fog Computing infrastructure.

 Cloud Computing becomes distributed and decentralized

 Nowadays Cloud Computing is a well consolidate technology offering a variety of services and functionalities to customers operating in different verticals willing to get on-demand computational resources through a convenient pay-as-you-go model.
 Cloud Computing (i.e. the Public Clouds) is by its nature “centralized”: huge amount of resources are concentrated in few big data centers so as to increase the operational efficiency and to lower the complexity of the architectural solutions.